Terralego/django-geostore/doc/vectortiles.rst

 ^^^^^^^^^^^^
 **Default: 4**

-Buffer size around a tile, it's used by mapbox to match features that cross multiples tiles.
+Buffer size around a tile, to match more features and clip features at a larger size than the tile.

-Mostly, the default value is enough, but sometimes, depending of the features topology, you will need to increase this value.
+Mostly, the default value is enough, but sometimes, depending of the display style (width border of lines or polygons), you will need to increase this value.

 features_filter
 ^^^^^^^^^^^^^^^